Weight Loss And Brain Function Improved With Fasting

 Why calorie reduction alone is not the answer

 Traditionally reducing calories has been seen to be effective, but researchers at the National Institute of Aging in Baltimore have reviewed the literature and performed studies to indicate the positive effects of fasting on overall brain health.

-Professor Mark Mattson, who is the head of the Institute’s laboratory of NeuroSciences, made it clear that these benefits were not just related to calorie restriction but instead to intentional periods of intermittent fasting.
+Professor Mark Mattson, who the head of the Institute’s laboratory of NeuroSciences, made it clear that these benefits were not just related to calorie restriction but instead to intentional periods of intermittent fasting.

 There are two phases to our food consumption.
 First, eating stimulates the body to go into building phase which is essential for building new cells and tissues and storing nutrients for times of scarcity.
 This building phase of physiology is predominately led by the hormone insulin.

 Second comes the cleansing phase where the body tears down old damaged cells.
 This process turns on brain autophagy, or “self-eating,” in where the cells recycle waste material, regulate waste products and repair themselves.